A dendroidal approach to operadic right modules and manifold calculus: Introduction

 \begin{itemize} \item We write $\underline{n}$ for the finite set $\left\{ 1, \ldots, n \right\}$. \item We write $\Sigma_n$ for the symmetric group on $n$ letters. \item We write $\Fin$ for the category of finite sets. \item We write $\Fin^{\cong}$ for the wide subcategory of $\Fin$ on the bijections. \item We write $J$ for the nerve of the groupoid with object set $\{ 0, 1\}$ and an isomorphism between them. \item For $\mathcal{C}$ a small (simplicial) category, we write $\mathcal{Y} \colon \mathcal{C} \to \mathsf{Psh}(\mathcal{C})$ for the Yoneda embedding, and also for its simplicially-enriched version. \item For $\mathcal{C}$ a small category, we will write $\mathcal{C}(-,-)$ for the sets of morphisms. \item For $\mathcal{M}$ a model category, we will write $\mathsf{Map}(-,-)$ for the derived mapping space with respect to the model structure of $\mathcal{M}$.
 We will usually omit the reference to the model category since it will be clear throughout. \item Given a rooted tree $T$, we write $E(T), \: V(T)$ and $L(T)$ for the sets of edges, vertices and leaves, respectively.
 These naturally extend to the context of forests $F$, for which we also define $R(F)$ to be the set of roots of $F$. \item The word \textit{spaces} will, unless otherwise stated, always mean \textit{simplicial sets}. \item By \textit{$\infty$-operad} we will always mean a dendroidal $\infty$-operad, that is, a dendroidal set having the inner horn filling condition. \end{itemize}

 \textbf{Acknowledgments.}

-The author would like to thank Ieke Moerdijk for carefully reading previous versions of this work and poiting out many places where it could be improved, and also Pedro Boavida de Brito for his comments and corrections on earlier drafts.
+The author would like to thank Ieke Moerdijk for carefully reading previous versions of this work and pointing out many places where it could be improved, and also Pedro Boavida de Brito for his comments and corrections on earlier drafts.
+I would also like to thank Gijs Heuts for his interest in this work, and the author's PhD committee for reading the thesis version of this article and their comments on it.
 The author was supported by the Dutch Research Council (NWO) through the grant 613.009.147.